 Due to its parallel design structure, a GPU is actually more effective than a CPU when it comes to algorithms that process large blocks of data in parallel.
 This is partly because CPUs are more general-purpose, while GPUs are optimized to work with particular data.

-There are two primary types of GPUs: specialized and combined.
+There are two main types of GPUs: specialized and combined.

-With a discrete graphics card, the chip is on a separate video card that’s removable and upgradeable.
+With a separate graphics card, the chip is on a distinct video card that’s removable and upgradeable.
 It also comes with its own dedicated RAM, customized to work better for graphics-related processes.
 Dedicated GPUs interface with the motherboard via the PCIe slot.

-There can also be several GPUs connected using NVIDIA’s SLI or NVLink, or AMD’s Crossfire, but those technologies are fading out.
-Due to advancements in the GPU world, there is no longer any real need for a dual-GPU setup for gaming.
+There can also be multiple GPUs connected using NVIDIA’s SLI or NVLink, or AMD’s Crossfire, but those technologies are fading out.
+Due to advancements in the GPU world, there is no longer any genuine need for a dual-GPU setup for gaming.

 Integrated GPUs are exactly what their name suggests: a part of the motherboard.
-They use system RAM for their operations and, as a result, are often far slower than a dedicated GPU.
+They use system RAM for their operations and, as a result, are often far inferior than a dedicated GPU.

 There are also external GPUs, which are relatively self-explanatory.
 They are GPUs that are outside the PC case.
-They connect to the PC or laptop via a mini PCIe port, ExpressCard, or a Thunderbolt port, and have begun gaining traction lately.
+They connect to the PC or laptop via a mini PCIe port, ExpressCard, or a Thunderbolt port, and have begun gaining momentum recently.

 Like CPUs, GPUs can also be accelerated if their base clock is too sluggish to fulfill your needs.